Bylaws of the Old Dominion University Board of Visitors

 § 6.05.
 Rector

 The Rector shall serve as the presiding officer, spokesperson, and designated representative of the Board.

 The Rector shall preside at all meetings of the Board and its Executive Committee.
-As presiding officer, the Rector has an obligation to ensure that all sides of a pending question are heard and, though not required, he/she may voluntarily step aside and have the next senior officer present preside or appoint a temporary chair, if the Rector wishes to enter into the debate.
-The Rector=s relationship with other Board members is as an equal among equals with no authority over other Board members except as stated in Robert=s Rules of Order Newly Revised.
+As presiding officer, the Rector has an obligation to ensure that all sides of a pending question are heard and though not required, he/she may voluntarily step aside and have the next senior officer present preside or appoint a temporary chair if the Rector wishes to enter into the debate.
+The Rector's relationship with other Board members is as an equal among equals with no authority over other Board members except as stated in Robert's Rules of Order Newly Revised.
 The Rector is the liaison between the Board and the President who works for the entire Board.
-The Rector shall maintain the integrity of Board procedures and facilitate a high level of interest, involvement, and activity among the Board members (Board Policies and Procedures Manual).
+The Rector shall maintain the integrity of Board procedures and facilitate a high level of interest, involvement, and activity among the Board members.

 The Rector has no authority to act on behalf of the Board or the University except as that authority is expressly delegated to the incumbent by these Bylaws or a majority vote of the Board prior to the initiation of such activities.

-The Rector shall serve as ex-officio member of all committees of the Board, except the Nominating and Presidential Search Committees, and appoint all standing and ad hoc committee members with the approval of the Board, except members to the Nominating and Presidential Search Committees.
+The Rector shall serve as ex-officio member of all committees of the Board and appoint all standing and ad hoc committee.

 Board Meeting Agenda

 The Rector shall determine, in consultation with the President, committee chairs, and other Board members, business to be brought before meetings of the Board, act as the Board's spokesperson, and perform such other duties as are incident to the presiding officer of the Board, or as may be assigned by the Board.

 § 6.06.
 Vice Rector